Malleshaiah-Lab/scGRID/README.md

 A final CSV file containing:

-- final predicted class per CSSGRN
+- final predicted class per CTSGRN
 - vote counts for each class